jayanthkoushik/alphanet/paper/sections/appendix/perclsdels.md

 Change in per-class test accuracy on Places‑LT, versus mean distance to 5 nearest neighbors based on Euclidean distance.
 The neighbors are from 'base' split for the 'few' split classes, and vice-versa for the 'base' split classes.
-The lines are regression fits, and the $r$s are Pearson correlations.
+The lines are regression fits, and the '$r$'s are Pearson correlations.

 </div>